dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 ## OSGi

 Java only supports the usage of access modifiers, but every public class can be called from another software component.
 What is desired is a way to explicitly define the API of a software component.
-The OSGi specification fills this gap
+The OSGi specification fills this gap.

 >The OSGi specification describes a modular system and a service platform for the Java programming language that implements a complete and dynamic component model, something that does not exist in standalone Java/VM environments.
 Applications or components, coming in the form of bundles for deployment, can be remotely installed, started, stopped, updated, and uninstalled without requiring a reboot; management of Java packages/classes is specified in great detail.
 Application life cycle management is implemented via APIs that allow for remote downloading of management policies.
 The service registry allows bundles to detect the addition of new services, or the removal of services, and adapt accordingly.